 Principal Investigator

-Has been a member of NAKHE for at least one full year at the time of application.
+Has been a member of the Corporation for at least one full year at the time of application.

 Is at least an associate professor in the field of kinesiology (or related field) or, if not promoted in rank, has established a strong research record.
-Any faculty member may apply but membership in NAKHE prior to and during the grant period is required.
+Any faculty member may apply but Corporation membership prior to and during the grant period is required.
 No preference will be given to young scholars nor mature researchers.

 Has demonstrated research capabilities and focus as evidenced by presenting research and publishing papers in professional journals.